-Milwaukee, WI – The Villa Terrace Decorative Arts Museum, 2220 N. Terrace Ave., presents So Milwaukee!, a night celebrating everything Milwaukee.
-Listen to Milwaukee musicians, enjoy beer samples from Milwaukee Brewing Company, visit with Milwaukee makers, tour Private Spacies/Public Authority, an exhibition of architectural ornament from the collection of the Housing Authority of the City of Milwaukee, sample food from Casablanca and Tall Guy and a Grill, and enter to win Milwaukee prizes.
-So Milwaukee!
-Is Friday, May 29 from 6:00 to 10:00 p.m.
-Admission is $15, $10 for museum members.
+Milwaukee, WI – May 14, 2019 – The Villa Terrace Decorative Arts Museum, 2220 N. Terrace Avenue, presents So Milwaukee Night!, a night celebrating everything Milwaukee.
+Listen to Milwaukee musicians, enjoy samples from Bittercube, visit with Milwaukee makers, tour the current exhibition Moving Images: Royal Portraiture and the Circulation of Ideas, sample local food and enter to win Milwaukee prizes.
+So Milwaukee Night! is Friday, May 24 from 6:00 to 10:00 p.m.
+Admission is $25 and $20 for museum members.
 Proceeds from this fundraising event benefit exhibitions and preservation of the Villa Terrace Decorative Arts Museum.

 So Milwaukee Makers

 ArtWorks Milwaukee – Screen printed merchandise

 Tippecanoe Herbs – Kyle Denton – Locally sourced herbal products

 Rainbow Trout – Sam Joseph – Textiles